-So, while not totally obscure, stores like Office Max, Office Depot, and Staples, also have deep discounts for members of their store “clubs.”
-(You know…the free member programs that provide you with fabulous key fobs to add to the myriad of plastic dangling rom your keys.)
+So, while not totally obscure, stores like Office Depot and Staples, also have deep discounts for members of their store “clubs.”
+(You know…the free member programs that provide you with fabulous key fobs to add to the myriad of plastic dangling from your keys.)

 Don’t neglect your smaller discount stores, as well as grocery stores.
-While the prices are usually higher, you can occasionally find some great buy one, get one deals…especially during “school” season.
-Also remember to visit some of your favorite “brick and mortar” stores’ websites if they are out of items in store and to find online only specials.
+While the regular prices are usually higher, you can occasionally find some great buy one, get one deals…especially during “school” season.

 Back to School Shopping During Tax-Free Weekends